John Sawers: Chief of the Secret Intelligence Service

-Sawers was announced as chief of the Secret Intelligence Service on 16 June 2009, succeeding Sir John Scarlett.
+Sawers re-joined MI6 after almost two decades away in the mainstream diplomatic service and was announced as the chief of the Secret Intelligence Service on 16 June 2009, succeeding Sir John Scarlett.
 He took up his appointment in November 2009.
 In July 2009 his family details were removed from the social networking site Facebook following media interest in the contents.
 On 10 and 16 December 2009 Sawers gave evidence to The Iraq Inquiry.
 In July 2010 his salary was revealed to the public to be in the range of £160,000 to £169,999.

 During the Syrian Civil War Sawers supported the Chief of the Defence Staff General Sir David Richards in drawing up plans to train and equip a Syrian rebel army of 100,000 to overthrow President Bashar al-Assad, as an alternative option to the government's plan for limited direct military involvement.
 The plans were rejected by the UK National Security Council as too ambitious.
 Ultimately on 29 August 2013, Parliament refused to support the government's plan to participate in military strikes against the Syrian government.

 Sawers announced his intention to stand down from running the Secret Intelligence Service by November 2014, the fifth anniversary of his appointment.
 He was replaced by Alex Younger.